thegymnasium/seemingly-seamless/slides-seamless-experience.md

 ![image of crazy scss](img/10-copies-scss.png)

 Notes:
-- it's not just us noticing issues
+- it’s not just us noticing issues
 - github issue logged by CTO of OpenCraft, Braden Macdonald
 - CSS for the learner dashboard declared 10x
 - choosing simplicity was a no-brainer for us